On the stabilizer complexity of Hawking radiation: A dynamical model of black hole evaporation

 \section{A dynamical model of black hole evaporation}

 In this section, we study Wigner negativity in a dynamical model of black hole evaporation.
 We consider two quantum systems $B$ (for black hole) and $R$ (for radiation) coupled to each other.
 The Hilbert space dimensions of $B$ and $R$ are $e^{S}$ and $D$ respectively.
 The subsystem $B$ should be thought of as the quantum system dual to the black hole and the subsystem $R$ should be identified with radiation bath.
-Our goal is to couple the black hole (in some pure state) to a ``simple'' pure state of the bath and study the growth of Wigner negativity of the bath system in real time.
+Our goal is to couple the black hole (in some pure state) to a ``simple'' pure state of the bath and study the growth of Wigner negativity of the bath system in real time. {The calculation in this section can be regarded as a time-dependent generalization of the calculations in \cite{White:2020hgn} (see also \cite{Basu:2025mmm}). }